-As a real estate professional, you can help people buy, sell and lease property, relocate, sell or develop land.
-Real estate professionals are usually actively involved in their communities, helping to promote their overall well-being.
-Learn about real estate specialties.
+As a real estate professional, you can help people buy, sell and lease property, relocate, and sell or develop land.
+Helping people is what rea estate professionals so.
+Many are usually actively involved in their communities, making neighborhoods safer, friendlier and better.

 Real Estate License Requirements: Broker vs. Managing Broker

 As a real estate “selling” broker you are affiliated with a sponsoring broker.
 Brokers may make sales presentations, identify suitable properties, conduct open house tours, identify sources of financing and coordinate the sales or rental transaction.
 However, brokers affiliated with a sponsoring broker may do so only on behalf of that one sponsoring broker.

 With more courses and upon passing an additional exam, you can become a real estate managing broker.
 As a managing broker you could manage the company that engages in property sales or rentals and have the opportunity to employ other brokers.
 As with many other professions, education and licensing are required.